Axway/api-builder-docs/content/en/docs/deprecations/legacy_headers.md

 }
 ```

+Once `disableLegacyHeaders` is set to `true`, then "server", "content-md5", and "etag" are disabled by default, but the `config.http.headers` section can be used to explicitly enable or disable them.

+If your service already has a `config.http.headers`, then your service is not impacted by this change, you can leave the configuration section as-is.
+Note that any header that is `false` can be deleted as they are now disabled by default.

-Once `disableLegacyHeaders` is set to `true`, if clients of your service require "server", "content-md5", or "etag", then you can individually enable them in your `config.http.headers`, e.g.:
+If your service does not have a `config.http.headers` section, then you need to carefuly consider if your clients are impacted by "server", "content-md5", and "etag", as they will not be sent by default.
+If clients of your service require "server", "content-md5", or "etag", then you can individually enable them in your `config.http.headers`, e.g.:

 ```javascript
 http: {